-Since major depression is one of the most common mental health disorders worldwide, it’s likely that you know or love someone with depression.
-Knowing what to say or how to support someone with depression isn’t always easy.
-You might be afraid of saying the wrong thing or that something you say will worsen things.
-However, helping someone with depression is less complicated than it seems.
+Since major depression is one of the most common mental health conditions worldwide, it’s likely that you know or love someone with depression.
+Knowing how to talk about depression isn’t always easy.
+You might be afraid of saying something wrong or that something you say will worsen things.
+However, talking about depression is less complicated than it seems.
 One of the best things you can do is to let them know they are not alone.

 How to Talk to a Friend About Depression

 If you are trying to talk to a friend about depression but are unsure of what to say, consider the following suggestions:

 - “It seems like you’re feeling low.
 Do you want to talk about it?”

 - “What can I do to help you today?”

 - “I may not understand your feelings, but I want you to know you’re not alone.”

 - “I’m sorry you’re going through this; I’m here to support you.”

 - “How is your depression?
 How are you coping?”